padel

 Frequently asked questions

-Do I need any experience to play padel?
 None.
 Padel is designed to be accessible to complete beginners — the underarm serve, enclosed court, and wall play all make the game easier to pick up than tennis.
+Most beginners are rallying within their first 10–15 minutes.
+The smaller court size also means you spend less time chasing missed shots.

-How long does a session last?
 Standard court bookings are 60 or 90 minutes.
-60 minutes is enough for 2 games (best of 3 sets each) at an easy pace.
-Most groups book 90 minutes.
+60 minutes is enough for two short games (best of 3 sets each) at an easy pace.
+Most groups book 90 minutes, which gives time for a proper warm-up, three sets, and a cool-down.
+Coached intro sessions typically run for 60–90 minutes including instruction.

-Is padel good exercise?
 Yes — more than it looks.
 A 60-minute padel session at a moderate pace burns roughly 300–500 calories.
-The short explosive movements and lateral work are good cardio and better for knees than running.
+The short explosive movements and lateral work are good cardio and easier on the knees than running.
+Players also report better wrist and forearm strength after 4–6 weeks of regular play, thanks to the racket's solid foam construction.

-Which London areas have the most beginner-friendly options?
-North London (Brent Cross, Finchley) and South East (Bermondsey, Barnes) have the most accessible options with coaching and open matches.
-For outdoor, budget-friendly courts, Padel Tree's two sites (Finchley and Arkley) are consistently good value.
+North London (Brent Cross, Finchley) and South-East London (Bermondsey, Barnes) have the most accessible options with coaching and regular open matches.
+For outdoor, budget-friendly courts, Padel Tree's two sites (Finchley and Arkley) are consistently good value at £30/court off-peak.
+Georgians Padel in Crouch End is the most welcoming smaller venue for total beginners.

 The bottom line